Discover and learn more on the Profiling Tool that has been developed at the Leadership Excellence Institute Zeppelin | LEIZ.

 For more general information about the LTCP, its approach, or individual coaching pleasecontact us.

-The TLS is a student-organized event led by Prof Dr Josef Wieland, that shall take place for the third time in fall 2018.
-The Summit aims to answer questions of transcultural leadership and cooperation in the context of global value creation – in 2018 with a focus on the emerging country Brazil!
+The TLS is a student-organized event led by Prof Dr Josef Wieland, that takes place for the third time on the 8th and 9th of November 2018.
+The Summit aims to answer questions of transcultural leadership and cooperation in the context of global value creation – in 2018 with a focus on the emerging country…

 This Fall Semester, an international group of seven students kicked-off a Transcultural Research Group (TRG) on “Transculturality or Hybridity?
 The Case of Hong Kong”.
 This TRG combines not only these seven students but also the perspectives of six countries, five disciplines and four Zeppelin University study programs.
 It therefore serves as an excellent example of…